COPD: Handling a Flare-UpSkip to the navigation

 If you have COPD, your usual shortness of breath could suddenly get worse.
 You may start coughing more and have more mucus.
 This flare-up is called a COPD exacerbation or a COPD attack.

-A lung infection or air pollution could set off an attack.
+A respiratory tract infection or air pollution could set off an attack.
 Or it may happen after a quick change in temperature or being around chemicals.
 You may not always know the cause.